juniorsundarCasual/TGT/vault/volume-4.chapter-252.md

 With raised brows, Jace trained his complete attention towards Marie.
 "Excuse me?"

 "Allegedly," she shot a side-eye towards her Master before returning Jace's gaze, "I was told that I would be able to find the information that I need here.
 I trust my Master.
 I trust that he has my best interests at heart.
 If my Master were to tell me something, I will believe it because I know where he's coming from.
-I cannot say the same for you, or for the Hidden Celestial Sect."
+I cannot say the same for you, or for the Mystic Celestial Sect."

 Jace released a hum that echoed within the room with an uneasy reverb.
 "I hope you realise that you are the one who is in need of this information."